 Tangy Pickled Mushrooms

-Home-canned pickled mushrooms are a great addition to your pantry.
+Home-canned pickled mushrooms are a handy addition to your pantry.
 They’re ideal for cocktails, appetizers, salads and relish trays.—Jill Hihn, Mother Earth Organic Mushrooms, West Grove, Pennsylvania

 Total TimePrep: 50 min.
 Process: 20 min./batch